backdrop-contrib/card_recipe/README.md

 Backdrop CMS, add the '3 promoted Cards' block to the TOP region of your home page layout.

-- Go to `Content > Add Content > Card` or `/node/add/card`
+- Go to `Content ..
+Add Content ..
+Card` or `/node/add/card`
-- Create several Card with or without images
+- Create several Cards with or without images

 Uninstall or Upgrate Options
 ----------------------------